Euro-SDMX Metadata Structure (ESMS)

 |Contact organisation unit|

-Foreign Trade Statistics Department
+Foreign Trade Statistics in goods Department

 |Contact person function|